The Program Committee requests abstracts of your research for presentation at SIVB 2021: In Vitro OnLine.

 These presentations have become an integral part of the SIVB meetings.
-A select group of posters will be chosen to participate in these oral presentation sessions which will begin with each poster presenter giving a short (5-minute maximum) oral presentation of their poster.
-Then, after the all the presentations, the floor will be open for discussion.
+A select group of posters will be chosen to participate in these oral presentation sessions.
+Each poster presenter will provide a short (5-minute maximum) oral presentation of their poster, after which, the floor will be open for discussion.

 Directions for Formatting Your Abstract

 Below are directions for formatting your heading and abstract plus a sample for reference to assist you in preparing your submission in advance.

 ABSTRACT HEADING DIRECTIONS

 Format the 4 sentences of your abstract heading into a SINGLE PARAGRAPH.
 Formatting instructions for each sentence of the paragraph and a sample heading, which is formatted correctly, are below for your reference:

 - First sentence is the title of the abstract and in title case.
 Hyphenated words should have the second word in lower case.

 - Second sentence is the list of authors:

 - Presenting author should be listed first and in all capital letters.

 - Other authors are not capitalized.